GMAT Vs. CAT: Syllabus, Pattern, Score, Eligibility Criteria, Fees, Difficulty Level

 Another distinguishing factor between the GMAT Focus Edition and the CAT exams is their eligibility criteria and the number of attempts allowed for each.
 Let's delve into these details

-GMAT Focus Edition Eligibility Criteria & Attempts
+GMAT Eligibility Criteria & Attempts

 GMAC, the test administrator of GMAT, does not rely on any government mandated system for admission of candidates.